nsw logo NSW Government

 • shearers only use stands that match their right or left-hand shearing technique

-• an earth leakage device is fitted to the shed and regularly tested
+• Residual Current Devices (RCDs) are fitted to the shed and regularly tested

-• emergency stop devices are fitted and regularly tested
+• emergency stop devices are fitted to plant and regularly tested

-• amenities - toilets, wash and dining areas - are available and clean
+• amenities such as toilets, wash and dining areas are available and kept clean.
+Both male and female amenities are available if required

 • fresh, clean drinking water is available